 All our Theater Arts venues are WHEELCHAIR ACCESSIBLE.
 Please note that for safety reasons, our staff cannot provide lifting assistance to patrons.

-Please contact the UCSC Ticket Office (831-459-2159, email: email@example.com) to confirm that accessible seating is available for the performance of your choice and to purchase tickets in advance.
+Please contact the UCSC Ticket Office (831-459-2159, email: firstname.lastname@example.org) to confirm that accessible seating is available for the performance of your choice and to purchase tickets in advance.
 Seating is available on a first-come, first-serve basis.
-We highly recommend advance purchase of accessible seating for performances with reserved seating.
+We highly recommend the advance purchase of accessible seating for performances with reserved seating.
 (For unticketed presentations, we recommend early arrival.
 Doors open 30 minutes before the advertised start time.)

 MOBILITY IMPAIRED patrons may be dropped off directly in front of our theaters; adjacent parking is available for vehicles displaying a parking placard.